naywintx/kotlin-web-site/docs/topics/k2-compiler-guide.md

 As a result, we've already made improvements to some [language features](#language-feature-improvements).

 This guide:
-* explains the benefits of the new K2 compiler
+* explains the benefits of the new K2 compiler.
-* highlights changes you might encounter during migration and how to adapt your code accordingly
+* highlights changes you might encounter during migration and how to adapt your code accordingly.
-* describes how you can roll back to the previous version
+* describes how you can roll back to the previous version.

 ## Language feature improvements